 I do not have detailed smoker plans for this project, but if anyone wants more instruction than is provided on this page, feel free to email me at: firstname.lastname@example.org

-After filling the propane tank completely with water and soap and letting it sit for two weeks, I built up the nerve to cut the tank with a torch.
+After filling the propane tank completely with water and soap and letting it sit for two weeks, I built up the nerve to cut the propane tank with a torch.
 (Still full of water!)
-After all of the popping and gurgling, I had a whole cut on the right, round end of the tank.
+I made it through all of the popping and gurgling.
+I cut a whole cut on the right, round end of the tank.
 This was pretty scary.
 I then drained the water, blew the tank out with air for 30 minutes, and proceeded to cut the right end off at the factory-welded seam.
 That is why the tank is flat on the fire box side.
 Next, I moved the smoker into my buddy's shop and attached a hoist to the soon-to-be-pit to lift it so I could measure how long the legs should be.

 After I determined the correct length, I built the stand, as you can see in the pictures above.
 The legs are 3 inch pipe, 3/8" thick.
 They maybe a little overkill, but the pit is located in Port Lavaca, on the Texas Gulf Coast, so the thicker the better due to rust.
 The bracing between the legs is angle iron I found at a welder's shop.

 After I saddled out the top of the legs so they would match up with the contour of the barbeque pit, I lowered the propane tank into place.
 There are about 4 threaded holes on the top side of a propane tank.
 I cut a circle around the fittings and filled in all of the holes except for the one closest to the fire box before I put it on the stand.
 This hole is a good drain for the pit.